Fishermen villages, colonial churches and boats in Sâo Tomé

 During our stay in Canaima National Park, we ran from La Laguna to Ucaima Falls, and extended our run to reach 8 kilometres by running right next to the airport’s airstrip while planes were landing just a few meters away!

 Mura, mura!
-Winning the Madagascar Half Marathon
+I won the Madagascar Half Marathon

 In the Madagascar marathon, a demanding race through rocky, sandy terrain and unforgiving sun, I was the first woman in the half marathon.
 But my best reward was having run through a setting of extreme beauty, the Ivalo National Park.

 Toko Ningana!
-The Congo River Marathon
+Conquering the Congo River Marathon

-We absolutely enjoyed taking part of the Congo River Half Marathon in vibrant and chaotic Kinshasa, with military men shouting "courage!" and hundreds of locals with colourful tshirts running.
+We absolutely enjoyed taking part of the Congo River Half Marathon in vibrant and chaotic Kinshasa, with military men cheering and hundreds of locals with colourful tshirts running.
 This is a marathon like no other, in a country that will surprise you, unnerve you and fascinate you a the same time!

 Running in the chaotic streets of Kinshasa